9 Best Green Energy Stocks to Buy Now

 - Industry: Specialty industrial machinery

-GE Vernova will incorporate General Electric's operations in renewables, power, digital and energy financial services under the leadership of CEO Scott Strazik.
-He has said that the focus of Vernova would be to address climate change and foster sustainable development.
+GE Vernova (GEV, $323.71) incorporates the old General Electric's operations in renewables, power, digital and energy financial services under the leadership of CEO Scott Strazik.

-Vernova's businesses include onshore wind turbines with rated capacities of 2 to 6 megawatts (MW) for different environments, offshore wind with 6 to 14 MW capacities for tougher conditions, hydropower generation, hybrid renewable energy and storage, grid solutions and related solutions.
+Vernova's focus, according to Strazik, is on addressing climate change and fostering sustainable development.
+Its businesses include onshore wind turbines with rated capacities of 2 to 6 megawatts (MW) for different environments, offshore wind with 6 to 14 MW capacities for tougher conditions, hydropower generation, hybrid renewable energy and storage, grid solutions and related solutions.

 Brookfield Renewable Partners